Staffordshire Smallbore Rifle Association Badge.

 Introduction

-1. Weapons and ammunition can be extremely dangerous if handled incorrectly.
+1. Firearms and ammunition can be extremely dangerous if handled incorrectly.
 These orders are written to guard against accidents and ensure maximum safety.

-2. Any person using these ranges for shooting must comply with these Range Orders and the Code of Conduct which follow.
+2. Any person using these ranges for shooting must comply with the Range Standing Orders and the Code of Conduct, which follow.

 3. The validity of the Range Safety Certificate is conditional on compliance with these Range Standing Orders.
 You should note that should you fail to comply with these orders you are also in breach of the conditions of issue of your Firearms Certificate.

-2. The Red Range Flag should be raised prior to the commencement of Shooting.
-(The Flag is to be found locked in the base of the flag pole, with the same combination as the entrance barrier.
-The Flag should be raised on the flag pole at the Range entrance, and should be stored back in the base of the flag pole after shooting.)
+2. The red Range Flag should be raised prior to the commencement of any outdoor shooting and lowered at the end of shooting.
+(The flag is stored in the bottom of the flag pole at the range entrance.
+It should be returned to the base of the flag pole after shooting.)

-3. Ammunition exceeding 0.22 caliber, or with a muzzle velocity exceeding 340m/sec, are prohibited.
+3. Ammunition exceeding .22 calibre or with a muzzle energy or velocity exceeding values in table below, are prohibited.
+(These are taken directly from the range safety certificates).

-4. The maximum number of weapons which may be fired, and approved firing positions, are shown below.
+4. The maximum number of firearms which may be fired at any one time and approved firing positions are shown in the following table.

 Range